Softwarovy-projekt/Documentation/README.md

 ### Launcher

 We inherited the abstract `AbstractLanguageLauncher` class to make a custom `CILOSTAZOLLauncher` launcher which evaluates the given `.dll` file.

+The launcher allows us to have control over the engine options and the language options.
+The `AbstractLanguageLauncher` class provides methods for override that allow us to parse the command-line arguments, print the help message, and create the language context.
+We use these methods to extract the path to the `.dll` file from command-line arguments and print messages similar to the ones provided by the `dotnet` CLI.

 Although the CILOSTAZOL engine options are defined in the `language` module, we list defined options here because of their straight relation to the launcher.
+While we could define multiple options for the launcher, we decided to use only one option for the path to the `.dll`, which is essential in order to run the program.
+Other options could include logging or debugging options, but we did not find a need for them.

 | Option          | Description                                                   |
 |-----------------|---------------------------------------------------------------|
 | cil.libraryPath | Describes additional path containing .NET standard libraries. |

+Additionally, the launcher measures the execution time of the program and prints it to the standard error stream together with the return code.
+This was first implemented in BACIL and left in the CILOSTAZOL launcher as it is a useful feature for separating the time spent in the interpreter from the time spent compiling C# sources when running tests.

 ## Tests